-An impairment loss in respect of an equity-accounted investee is measured by comparing the recoverable amount of the investment with its carrying amount.
-An impairment loss is recognised in profit or loss, and is reversed if there has been a favourable change in the estimates used to determine the recoverable amount.
+An impairment loss in respect of an investment in associates and joint venturesis measured by comparing the recoverable amount of the investment with its carrying amount.
+An impairment loss is recognised in profit or loss, and is reversed if there has been a favorable change in the estimates used to determine the recoverable amount.